 The climate in South Africa, however, differs in the various regions of this large country.
 The rainy season in most of the Northern regions of South Africa is in summer while the more southern region Western Cape is an area with Mediterranean climate and winter rainfall.

 The South Africa climate is influenced greatly by the currents in the Atlantic and Indian Ocean.
 In the South West the cold Benguela Current in the Atlantic brings not only cold air but also influences the pressure system.
-The warmer currents in the Indian Ocean influence the milder warmer sea temperatures and the humid air on the North Eastern Coastline.
+The warmer currents in the Indian Ocean influence the milder warmer sea temperatures and the humid air on the North Eastern Coastline.CAPE TOWN WEATHER

 South Africa has got quite well-defined seasons.
 The seasons in South Africa are opposite to the seasons in the northern hemisphere.
 So relating to the climate in South Africa, August means colder winter weather conditions in most of the regions of the country.
-The word cold however often means only cold nights or rainy and stormy weather.
+The word 'cold' however often means only cold nights or rainy and stormy weather.
 So pack a warmer jacket or sweater whatever the season and a light rain jacket will come very handy too, while the umbrella can stay home and is not practical due to the wind, especially along the coastline.

 To give you a more detailed insight into the four seasons I will give you some description of what South Africa climate you can expect for the various seasons in Cape Town.

 Cape Town is beautiful in spring when nature awakes.
 Little colourful daisies come out everywhere and cover the ground like a magic multicoloured carpet.
 It is especially nice to see the carpets of wildflowers bloom in Namaqualand, which is an one-hour trip north of Cape Town.

 Summer days are usually starting with around 17 degrees in the morning and heating up to 30 degrees Celsius in Cape Town.
 Occasionally there will be very hot days with 35 degrees Celsius or more.
 Further inland, e.g. in Stellenbosch, which is only a 40 Minute trip from Cape Town, the temperatures will be slightly higher.
 The hottest temperatures occur during mid of February and mid of March, when it is often quite windstill.
 The night temperatures then do not fall much below 22 degrees.
 The longest day of the year, 21st of December has got here 14.5 hours of sunshine, as the sun rises around 5.30am and sunset is around 8pm.

 This is the time you will enjoy the days living near the sea, as there will always be a slight breeze.
-In November and December the sometimes strong South-Easter wind blows away all the haze which sometimes lies over the city when the temperatures rise.
-Be aware of the strong winds when you plan a trip to the beach.
-You have to choose your beach carefully, as with the strong winds you might not get your desired tan but a sandy peeling.
+In November and December, the usually strong South-Easter winds, called also 'Cape Doctor' blow away the haze which sometimes lies over the city when the temperatures rise.
+Be aware of the strong winds when you plan a trip to the beach, as with the strong winds you might not get your desired tan but a sandy peeling.

-On the picture below you will see the dry landscape just north of Cape Town.
+On the picture above, you will see the dry landscape just north of Cape Town.
 This picture was taken at the West Coast Ostrich Farm, which is only half an hour drive to the north of Cape Town, where you will experience the wildness of the South Africa and feel like miles and miles away from it all.
 The nightly rain showers clear the air and so the lovely countryside which was very dry and brown in summer gets its green cover again late in autumn.

 This is the time when cold fronts come across the Atlantic oceanand bring with them heavy rains and strong north-westerly winds.
 The sea is often very rough and you have to be a little more cautious when walking along the seashores or even down Seapoint promenade.

 Most of the annual rainfall happens during these months.
 The temperatures do rarely fall below 10 degrees Celsius during the day.
 Days are relatively short with sunrise at 7.50am and sunset at around 5.45pm for the shortest day.

 Nevertheless winter can feel quite cold actually as the houses rarely have any centralized heating facilities.
 Only some more upmarket houses have got underfloor heating or combined aircon-heating units.
 So dress warmly or spend a grey day near the fireplace, which all the houses have got here.
 Enjoy the lekker South African cuisine in one of the many superb restaurants or gather with friends around a logfire in a mountain retreat.
 Image credits on South Africa climate: own and shutterstock.